MicrosoftDocs/Viva/Viva/learning/sfsf-add-sfsf-as-content-source.md

 >[!NOTE]
 >You'll need to have admin permissions in SuccessFactors to complete these steps.

-1. Search Learning Administration in the search bar on the SAP SuccessFactors portal.
+1. Enter "Learning Administration" in the search bar on the SAP SuccessFactors portal, and then select the enter key.

    ![Image of SAP SuccessFactors Portal where you search for Learning Administration](../media/learning/SFSF-admin-center-page.png)